trothr/blog/Richard/grief-letter.md

 Praise God for opportunities to help others!
 But there too, disruptions (natural) and attacks (supernatural) are a real problem.
 Some days are good.
 Some days are not so good.

+I pray a lot.
+(I was praying a lot before Marilyn got sick.)

 Long term, I want to know Christ.
 Long term, I want to build into others.